vrushabhx/myrecon-v2/README.md

 you ran the script using following command and you notice that after s3scan script failed due to any internet connectivity and/or any other issue.

 `bash myrecon.sh -d hackerone.com`

+Now You can continue where you left of by following command

+`bash myrecon.sh -d hackerone.com -f recon-2020-07-06 -m crlf,linkfinder,wayback,vulnscan`

 ### Note
 half of the vulnscan module is totally dependent on wayback and spider module.